-- The Technical Verifications before the official practice and before the race should last at least one hour, after the race last at least 30 min. - The technical control must be carried out in conformity with the procedure and times fixed in the CEN Rules and the Supplementary Regulations of the event. - The Sound control must be carried out first.
-The Sound level will be recorded in the technical card.
-The exhaust silencer will be marked with paint. - The technical control must be carried out as follows: - ISDE: 2 days before the start on the first day - World Championship and other 2 Days' Enduro events: 1 day before the start. - An example of minimum verifications that shall be performed is given below: - Sound test → sticker - 2.
-Cut-off switch + self-closing throttle control - 3.
-Make + model + fuel - 4.
-Vehicle identification plate/chassis number → sticker - 5.
-Registration plate - 6.
-Weight + ballast - 7.
-Fuel tank → sticker - 8.
-Guard for the countershaft sprocket and rear sprocket - 9.
-Handlebar protection - 10.
-Front/rear disc brake protection - 11.
-Helmet + national colours → sticker - An overall inspection of the motorcycle must be carried out in conformity with the FIM rules.
-On accepted motorcycles a seal will be applied on the front of the main frame, in conformity with Arts.
-061.44 or 062.23 of the Enduro Sporting Rules. - The Technical Verifications will only be carried out when the Technical Verifications form of the motorcycle has been presented by the rider or his/her mechanic. - The fuel tank shall contain a maximum of 0.5 litres of fuel.
-In case of doubt, the Chief Technical Steward will measure the weight with an empty tank. - At the arrival, at the end of the competition, all the marked parts on the motorcycles must be controlled.
-After control, the machines must be placed in a closed park for 30 minutes after arrival of the last rider from the class concerned, in case a protest is lodged or further examination is required.

-- If a motorcycle or a part of a motorcycle has to be verified and completely dismantled, the motorcycle, the part or the group of parts must be sealed and shipped to a place where the required tools are present for a disassembly.
+- An overall inspection of the motorcycle must be carried out in conformity with the FIM rules.
+On accepted motorcycles a sticker or paint will be applied on the front of the main frame, in conformity with Arts.
+061.44 or 062.23 of the Enduro Sporting Rules. - The Technical Verifications will only be carried out when the Technical Verifications form of the motorcycle has been presented by the rider or his mechanic. - The fuel tank shall contain a minimum amount of fuel for the sound control. - At the arrival, at the end of the competition, all the marked parts on the motorcycles must be controlled.
+After control, the machines must be placed in a closed park for 30 minutes after arrival of the last rider from the class concerned, in case a protest is lodged or further examination is required. - If a motorcycle or a part of a motorcycle has to be verified and completely dismantled, the motorcycle, the part or the group of parts must be sealed and shipped to a place where the required tools are present for a disassembly.
 The Clerk of the Course/FIM Race Director must take the decision for this operation. - The disassembly and the verification of the motorcycle or the parts in question must take place in the presence of the Technical Steward, appointed to the event. - The Organiser will pay the costs for the transportation and for the verification according to Art.
 77.02.14 and 77.02.15. - If a disassembly is required and ordered by the Clerk of the Course/FIM Race Director, following a protest, according to Art.
 77.02.14 and 77.02.15, the losing party will incur all the transportation and verification costs, or a part of these costs fixed by the Clerk of the Course/FIM Race Director.